Making the most informed decisions for your office move

 Axiom Workplaces combine your commercial fitout goals with our experience and expertise in evidence-based office design to create a thriving future workplace for you and your workforce.

-Your Complete Office Move Checklist
+Your Complete Office Move Checklist: A Step-by-Step Guide for Australian Businesses

-With an office move, there are many moving parts.
+With an office relocation, there are many moving parts.
 It’s important, therefore, to get your ducks in a row as early as possible.
 Careful planning and preparation can help ensure the office move is not just smooth, but that it actually benefits your organisation in the long term.

 12–18 months before the move